 From slavery to socialism, new legislation restricts what teachers can discuss

-Across the United States, educators are being censored for broaching controversial topics.
-Since January 2021, researcher Jeffrey Sachs says that 35 different states have introduced 137 bills limiting what schools can teach with regard to race, American history, politics, sexual orientation and gender identity.
+Across the U.S., educators are being censored for broaching controversial topics.
+Since January 2021, researcher Jeffrey Sachs says, 35 states have introduced 137 bills limiting what schools can teach with regard to race, American history, politics, sexual orientation and gender identity.

 Sachs has been tracking this legislation for PEN America, a writers organization dedicated to free speech.
 He says the recent flurry of legislation has created a "minefield" for educators trying to figure out how to teach topics such as slavery, Jim Crow laws or the Holocaust.
 One proposed law in South Carolina, for instance, prohibits teachers from discussing any topic that creates "discomfort, guilt or anguish" on the basis of political belief.

-Critical race theory (CRT), an academic approach that examines how race and racism function in American institutions, has inspired a backlash in conservative circles across the U.S. In one of his first acts in office, Glenn Youngkin, the Republican governor of Virginia, established a hotline to allow parents or members of the community to report CRT in the classroom.
+Critical race theory, an academic approach that examines how race and racism function in American institutions, has inspired a backlash in conservative circles across the United States.
+In one of his first acts in office, Glenn Youngkin, the Republican governor of Virginia, established a hotline to allow parents or members of the community to report critical race theory in the classroom.
 Meanwhile, in New Hampshire, a conservative mom's group is offering a $500 bounty to catch teachers who break a state law prohibiting certain teachings about racism and sexism.

 "I think it must be a very terrifying time to be an educator at any level in higher ed or in K-12," Sachs says.

 "You have, unfortunately, the kinds of daily stressors that we've all become used to because of COVID," he says.
 "And now on top of that, these educators are trying to negotiate outraged parents and media pundits. ...
-When you listen to what educators are saying, they're burnt out and many of them, I think, will head for the exits."
+When you listen to what educators are saying, they're burned out, and many of them, I think, will head for the exits."

 Interview highlights